zBalachandar/Pizza-Sales-Data-Analytics---End-to-End-Azure-Data-Engineering-Production-level-project-01/README.md

 <a name="introduction"></a>
 ## 🔬 Project Overview

 This an end-to-end data engineering project on the Azure cloud.
 Where I did data ingestion from a on-premise SQL Server to Azure Data Lake using Data Factory to transformation using Databricks and Spark, loading to Synapse, and reporting using PowerBI.
-Also, I used Azure Active Directory (AAD) and Azure Key Vault for the data monitoring and governance purpose.

 ### 💾 Dataset
 Dataset link : https://drive.google.com/file/d/1i4aRieq_WDVJDGpqtZq8UW9CH8sCbaBd/view?pli=1